jupyter-naas/data-product-framework/assets/README.md

-# assets
+# Assets
-Any assets (image, gif, csv) related to the project facility
+Any assets (image, gif, csv, diagrams, slide) related to the project scope of work.